kylerbrown/bark/README.md

-For processing continuously sampled data, try the included python moduled `bark.stream` or the [datutils](https://github.com/kylerbrown/datutils) project, which provide a command line interface for common datapipelines and adheres to the Bark/ARF standard.
+For processing continuously sampled data, try the included python moduled `bark.stream` or the [datutils](https://github.com/kylerbrown/datutils) project, which provide a command line interface for common data pipelines and adhere to the Bark/ARF standard.

 There are many tools for processing CSV files, including [pandas](http://pandas.pydata.org/) and [csvkit](https://csvkit.readthedocs.io).